-Also known as the Hanger because of its association with Canada's largest airline, Air Canada Centre is centrally located in downtown Toronto.
+Also known as the Hanger because of its former association with Canada’s largest airline, Scotiabank Arena is centrally located in downtown Toronto.

 Of the 10 hotels closest to Air Canada Centre, six are within a 10 minute walk and nine are within a 20 minute walk.

 One of the hotels is within a 45 minute walk, but the hotel is within a five minute walk of a subway station